 Table 2 summarises income and expenses information for the Director of National Parks.
 Audited financial statements are in Chapter 6 of this report.

-Management of marine protected areas is undertaken by the Marine Division and the Australian Antarctic Division under delegation from the Director, is funded separately and is excluded from this financial summary.
+Management of marine protected areas is undertaken by the Marine Division and the Australian Antarctic Division under delegation from the Director.

 An Agency Resourcing Statement was introduced to Portfolio Budget Statements for government departments in 2008-09 to provide information about the various funding sources that CAC Act agencies draw upon during the year.
 An Agency Resourcing Statement that reconciles to cash reserves in the financial statements for the Director of National Parks is provided at Appendix A.